maxh/maxheinritz.com/_posts/2026-03-07-after-abundance.md

 The vision is seductive.
 Food, energy, computation, education, medicine -- all becoming dramatically cheaper, perhaps approaching free.
 Humanity transitions from a civilization organized around scarcity to one constrained only by imagination.

-But what "a world of abundance" does not mean "everyone gets what they want all the time."
+But "a world of abundance" does not mean "everyone gets what they want all the time."
 It means everyone gets stuff.
 [And much of what people want is not stuff.](/posts/the-last-finite-resource.html)

 ## Positional goods